SofiaEngvall/RSS-Read-Aloud-Cyber-News-Reader/README.md

 by Sofia Engvall - FixIt42, 2025-05-04<br/>
 <br/>
 This script fetches articles from a list of RSS feeds, summarizes them using AI (Ollama), and reads them aloud.<br/>
+# Linux version doesn't work yet!
+Working on it :)
 <br/>
 It uses these libraries:
 <br/>